theolivenbaum/resin/README.md

 [Optimizer](https://github.com/kreeben/resin/blob/master/Resin/Optimizer.cs)

 ####Reading and writing
+On disk an index is a document-based data store where the tokens of the fields of the documents also reside in inverted indices to allow for querying.
+To add data to a data store you direct an index writer to that directory and you create a write commit.

 Each write session is an automic operation.
-During writes, the last known baseline is still readable and consistent with its initial state.
+During writes, the last known baseline of a directory is readable and consistent with its initial state.

 A write is a commit.
 Each commit is an index.
 An index is a set of deletions and document upserts.
 Newer commits are treated as changesets to older commits.

 Writing to an empty directory will create a commit and a baseline.
 Subsequent commits can be applied to the last baseline by calling Optimizer.Rebase().
 That state can be made into a new baseline by calling Optimizer.Save().

-The "_id" field of a document is mandatory.
 A document may be queried by its ID immediately after a write but until the commit has been applied to the baseline and a new baseline has been created queries towards other fields are not possible.

 Your directory will eventually contain commits that have already been applied.
 Those that are older than the last baseline can be deleted by calling Optimizer.Truncate().